e-Assessment Scheme 2019 of Income Tax

 In terms of Notification No. 62/2019 dated 12th September 2019, the provisions of section 92CA shall apply to the assessment made in accordance with the E-Assessment Scheme 2019.

-How do I submit e proceedings?
+How do I submit the reply for proceedings?

 After logging in to the Income Tax Portal, select the ‘e-Proceedings’ link from under the ‘e-Proceeding’ tab, where you will be able to submit your e-proceedings.